 The reason why this is so important is that aperture along with ISO and shutter speed form the exposure triangle.

 These three settings ultimately determine how your image will be captured by the camera and lens.

 You might be surprised to know that inside DSLR cameras there is also a mirror.
 This mirror reflects the light from the scene or subject in front of you to the viewfinder.
 So when you look through it, you see a live view.

 When you press the shutter button, this mirror flips up and back down again to expose the sensor to the light, hence capturing the image.

-This is why when you click to take a photo in a DSLR camera the viewfinder goes dark momentarily.
-Because the mirror is no longer reflecting the light.
+This is why when you take a photo on a DSLR camera, the viewfinder goes momentarily dark.
+The mirror is no longer reflecting the light.

-There is also a wide range of cameras which are called “mirrorless” cameras.
+There is also a wide range of cameras called “mirrorless” cameras.
 These do not have this mirror and instead, the sensor is continuously exposed to the light.

 When you look through the viewfinder on one of these cameras you see a digital preview of your image.